Ever since she was born, Molly has been a terrible sleeper. But who needs sleep anyway?

-My mother informs me that I didn’t need much sleep as a baby, and my OH, Molly’s dad, is a terrible sleeper too.
+My mother informs me that I didn’t need much sleep as a baby, and Chris is a terrible sleeper too.
 He sleep talks and sleep walks.
 Molly’s problem could be genetics.
 Over the last few weeks Molly has started talking in her sleep too.
 The poor little thing cannot catch a break.
 Her dad doesn’t have a problem waking up at night and not getting back to sleep though.
 He is dead to the world as soon as his head hits the pillow.

-My health visitor has referred Molly to a sleep clinic to see if they can give us any tips and advice that might help her sleep better and for longer at night.
+My health visitor has referred Molly to a sleep clinic to see if they can give us any tips and advice that might help her sleep better, and for longer at night.
 I am there next week so I am really hoping they will have something useful for us.
 I’ll try anything at this point!

 Has anyone had any dealings with an insomniac child and have any tips they would like to share?
 Or have any tips on dealing with snoring, sleep talking and sleep walking in adults?
 My usual dig into Chris’ ribs when he’s sleeping hasn’t proven effective so far…